zenhob/hcl/README.markdown

 ### Configuration Profiles

-You can modify your credentials with `--reauth` command, and review them with the `config` command.
-If you'd rather store multiple configurations as once, specify an alternate configuration directory in the environment as `HCL_DIR`.
-This can be used to easily interact with multiple harvest accounts.
+You can modify your credentials with the `--reauth` option, and review them with `hcl config`.
+If you'd rather store multiple configurations at once, specify an alternate configuration directory in the environment as `HCL_DIR`.
+This can be used to interact with multiple harvest accounts at once.

 Here is a shell alias `myhcl` with a separate configuration from the main `hcl` command, and another command to configure alias completion: